-- You need to register your pool or spa with us before 1 June 2020.
+It is now mandatory to register your pool or spa with us before 1 November 2020.

 Property owners are responsible for registering pools and spas and maintaining their safety.

-To find out what’s classified as a pool or spa, see Victorian Building Authority - Pool safety barriers.
+To find out what’s classified as a pool or spa, visit the Victorian Building Authority website.

 After you register

-You will need to give this letter to the inspector at the time of the inspection.
+You will need to show the registration letter to the building surveyor or inspector at the time of the inspection.

 Organise an inspection

 Your pool or spa barrier needs to be inspected and certified to show that it’s safe.
-An authorised inspector will tell you whether your barrier meets the required standard or what you need to do to make it safe.
+A registered building surveyor or inspector will tell you if your barrier meets the required standard, or what you need to do to make it safe.